Software-Analysis-Team/UTBotCpp-CLion-plugin/README.md

 Before sending requests for generation, you should do the following:
 1. Add folders containing source files to `source paths` in plugin settings.
+2. In settings set `target path` to `\utbot\auto\target\path`
-2. Launch `Configure Project` by clicking at `UTBot: connected` in status bar.
+3. Launch `Configure Project` by clicking at `UTBot: connected` in status bar.
-3. If there are problems, try to delete the build folder and launching `Configure Project` again.
+4. If there are problems, try to delete the build folder and launching `Configure Project` again.
-4. When project is configured, you can use actions to send requests to server: by clicking on folders and files in project tree -> UTBot actions, or by right-clicking in the editor -> UTBot actions -> Generate for function.
+5. When project is configured, you can use actions to send requests to server: by clicking on folders and files in project tree -> UTBot actions, or by right-clicking in the editor -> UTBot actions -> Generate for function.

 <!-- Plugin description end -->